Computer Science & Engineering 142

 Lecture and Section Times

 This course provides an introduction to computer science using the Java programming language.
 CSE142 is primarily a programming course, but the focus is on the problem solving techniques common in computer science.
-No prior programming experience is assumed, although students should know the basics of using a computer (e.g., using a web browser and word processing program) and should be competent with math through Algebra I. Students with significant prior programming experience should consider skipping cse142 and taking cse143 (we allow students to do so without any special permission).
+We will endeavor to teach some practical aspects of the Java language, but students should not expect to be competent Java programmers after just one quarter of exposure.
+No prior programming experience is assumed, although students should know the basics of using a computer (e.g., using a word processing program) and should be competent with math through algebra 1.

 You will be expected to participate in a weekly 50-minute discussion section.
 The TA who runs your discussion section will grade your homework assignments.
 In section we will answer questions, go over common errors in homework solutions and discuss sample problems in more detail than we can in lecture.